regebro/how-to-diff-xml/talk.rst

 .. note::

     What I did early on was simply to go through each node from one tree and find the best match for that node, and then remove both nodes from the lists of unmatched nodes.
 That means that the best match from the perspective of one tree always wins, but that's not always the best match from the perspective of the other tree.
 But this gives a decent match for our use case.

+    It was also the recommended way in the main paper that we used on how to do hierarchical diffing.

-But we could still have this take half a minute for some of our documents, so I hope you forgive me for not even trying the previous stable marriage algorithm...
+    This could take almost two minutesfor some of our documents, so I hope you forgive me for not even trying the previous stable marriage algorithms, which are even slower.

 ----

 XML edit actions
 ================

-For text: Insert, Delete, Move

 .. class:: substep

-    For XML: DeleteNode, InsertNode, RenameNode, MoveNode
+    DeleteNode, InsertNode, RenameNode, MoveNode

     DeleteAttrib, InsertAttrib, RenameAttrib, UpdateAttrib